EfficientQA : a RoBERTa Based Phrase-Indexed Question-Answering System: Model

 \subsection{Problem Definition}

 The problem tackled in this paper is \textit{Phrase-indexed Question Answering}.
-Vanilla Question Answering is the task of building systems able to answer natural language questions with spans of text lying in the documents (figure with example \ref{piqa}).
+Vanilla Question Answering is the task of building systems that can answer natural language questions with spans of text in the documents (figure with example \ref{piqa}).
 Formally, the goal is to design a function $F$ mapping a question $Q$ and a context $C$, both represented by a sequence of tokens $\{q_1, q_2, ..., q_n\}$ and $\{c_1, c_2, ..., c_m\}$ respectively, to a subsequence of $C$ as an answer $A = \{a_1, a_2, ..., a_p\}$ (eq. \ref{eq:qa}).

 In \textit{PIQA}, $F$ is constrained to be an $argmax$ over a set of answer candidates $\{A_1, A_2, ..., A_k\}$ ($k$ subsequences of the context $C$) of a similarity product between the encoding $G(Q) \in \mathbf{R}^l$ of the question and the encoding of each candidate $H(A_i) \in \mathbf{R}^l$ (eq. \ref{eq:argmax}), where $l$ is the encoding size.